What are we campaigning for?

 7. ALTERNATIVES DISMISSSED, SIDELINED OR IGNORED

 Failure to consider alternatives was a key factor in the quashing of the A303 Stonehenge scheme in 2021.
 Yet there has been no attempt to produce alternatives even though the Secretary of State found the heritage impact to be “significantly adverse”.
-A package of alternatives is needed urgently.
+A package of alternatives and a trusted process is needed urgently.
 READ MORE >

 The scheme would result in the loss of an inspiring view of the ancient stones.
 The view of Stonehenge from the A303, free to the passing public whether on foot, horse, cycle or in a motor vehicle, has been a touchstone for countless generations and is – in part – responsible for Stonehenge’s position as one of the most recognised ancient monuments in the world.
 READ MORE >